What is genital lymphedema?

 - Secondary: This type is caused by something outside the person’s body.
 Causes include:

-- Treatment (surgery or radiation) of malignant tumors in the genital region, such as the prostate, bladder, testicles, penis, cervix, ovaries, vulva, or rectum
+- Treatment (surgery or radiation) of malignant tumors in the genital region, such as the prostate, bladder, testicles, penis, cervix, ovaries, vulva or rectum.

-- Surgical removal of lymph nodes
+- Surgical removal of lymph nodes.

-- Long-term infections of lymph nodes and vessels from bacteria, viruses, fungi, or threadlike worms called filarial
+- Long-term infections of lymph nodes and vessels from bacteria, viruses, fungi or threadlike worms called filarial.

-- Sexually transmitted diseases
+- Sexually transmitted diseases.

-- Sarcoidosis (lesions on the lymph nodes)
+- Sarcoidosis (lesions on the lymph nodes).

-- Vasculitis (inflammation of lymph vessels)
+- Vasculitis (inflammation of the blood vessels).

-- Rosacea (chronic skin inflammation)
+- Rosacea (chronic skin inflammation).

-- Lymphadenitis (inflammation of lymph nodes)
+- Lymphadenitis (inflammation of lymph nodes).

 What causes genital lymphedema?